EcumenIT/Google-Scripts-Javascript-/README.md

 11/11/19: Added ABX Tracker variables to SA script, solely for Ecumen employees and contractors.

+Nov 2020: Added new process for COVID emergency aid access requests.

 1/4/20: Disabled RSL versions of forms, as RSL is no longer managed by Ecumen.

 1/15/20: Added new text to message that sends to submitter asking them to not reply to automated emails.